Every Winner of Paris-Roubaix Since 2010

-Mathieu van der Poel’s dominant victories in the last two editions of Paris-Roubaix have highlighted just how much the race still favors power, precision, and fearless racing.
-But as always, each year brings its own surprises—from veteran comebacks to dramatic solo wins on the cobbles of northern France.
+Mathieu van der Poel’s dominant victories in the last three editions of Paris-Roubaix have highlighted just how much the race still favors power, precision, and fearless racing.
+But as always, each year brings its own surprises, from veteran comebacks to dramatic solo wins on the cobbles of northern France.

-With the 2025 edition right around the corner, we’ve taken a look back at the most recent winners of Paris-Roubaix—going all the way from 2010 to 2024—and highlighted their stories in the Hell of the North.
+With the 2026 edition coming up in April 2026, we’ve taken a look back at the most recent winners of Paris-Roubaix, going all the way from 2010 to 2025, and highlighted their stories in the Hell of the North.

 2010 – Fabian Cancellara